amitjindal/django-datatables-view/README.md

 ### 2. Edit views.py ###

 _django_datatables_view_ uses **GenericViews**, so your view should just inherit from base class: **BaseDatatableView**, and override few things
-(there is also a DatatableMixin - pure datatables handler that can be used with the mixins of your choice) These are:
+(there is also a DatatableMixin - pure datatables handler that can be used with the mixins of your choice, eg. django-braces) These are:

   * **model** - the model that should be used to populate the datatable
   * **columns** - the columns that are going to be displayed
-  * **order_columns** - list of column names used for sorting (eg. if user sorts by second column then second column name from this list will be used in order by).
+  * **order_columns** - list of column names used for sorting (eg. if user sorts by second column then second column name from this list will be used with order by clause).
   * **filter_queryset** - if you want to filter your datatable then override this method

   For more advanced customisation you might want to override:

   * **get_initial_queryset** - method that should return queryset used to populate datatable
   * **prepare_results** - this method should return list of lists (rows with columns) as needed by datatables

+  The code is rather simple so do not hesitate to have a look at it.
+Method that is executed first (and that calls other methods) is **get_context_data**

   See example below: